JavaScript is required

 The Victims of Crime Helpline is a first step to contacting the Victims Assistance Program and other free services in Victoria.

 It provides information, advice and support about a range of important issues for victims of crime.
-Importantly, it provides referrals to service agencies so you don’t have to repeat your story twice.
+It also provides referrals to service agencies so you don’t have to repeat your story twice.

 You can call or text the Victims of Crime Helpline by calling 1800 819 817 or via text on 0427 767 891.